 Vietnam offers a terrific value to tourists as prices are cheap, accommodation options are of good quality, transportation is efficient, the food is amazing, and the locals are friendly.

 The Philippines is an island nation known for stunning beaches and beautiful jungles, as well as affordable prices.
 The colonial history has left an interesting mix of culture, as well as historic landmarks.
 It's possible to visit colonial churches, typical Southeast Asian rice paddies, deserted islands, and beaches with crystal clear blue waters on a trip to this archipelago of a nation.

-When is the best time to visit Vietnam and Philippines?
+When is the best time to visit Vietnam and the Philippines?

 In the north (Hanoi), summer months are hotter and have more rain, while winter months are dryer and cooler.
 In the central area (Danang & Hue), it's dry but very hot from January to late summer, and rainy from the summer through December.
 In the south (Mekong Delta), it's hot and dry in winter months, and hot and wet in summer months.

 Other than the weather, local festivals in various cities might make you want to visit, or leave, a particular area for a short period of time, but this varies by location.

 The Philippines are the hottest from March to May, and from June to October it can be quite rainy.
 The coolest months are from November to February, but it is still warm and tropical.
 Don't let the rainy season scare you away, as the rains are not torrential and it still can rain during other parts of the year.